center-for-threat-informed-defense/attack-flow/docs/overview.rst

 Defenders can use Attack Flow to assess and improve their defensive posture, as well as provide leadership with a data-driven case for resource allocation.
-Attack Flow allows for a realistic risk assessment based on observed adversary chains of attack, rather than hypothetical or isolated behaviors.
+Attack Flow allows for a realistic risk assessment based on observed adversary sequences of attack, rather than hypothetical or isolated behaviors.
-Defenders can overlay controls over chains of TTPs to determine gaps in coverage, as well as chokeholds where defenses should be prioritized.
+Defenders can overlay controls over chains of TTPs to determine gaps in coverage, as well as choke points where defenses should be prioritized.
 Attack Flow can also be used to investigate an ongoing intrusion, as it provides a framework for understanding the TTP sequences that led to the attack.